wilsomm3/wilsomm3.github.io/_pages/about.md

 ---

-title: "About David Florian"
+title: "About Maggie Wilson"

 ---

 ## Education

-David prides himself on his diverse skill set.
-His most prominent fields of expertise are additive manufacturing (i.e., 3D printing) and biotechnology.

-* University of Virginia
-  * BS Mathematics
-  * BS Biomedical Engineering
+Maggie is pursuing what she calls a customized degree in biomedical engineering where she will have gained skills in management, manufacturing, and programming.

 * Vanderbilt University
-  * PhD Biomedical Engineering
+  * BE Biomedical Engineering (coming soon: May 2025)
+    * Digital Fabrication
+    * Computer Science
+    * Engineering Management

 ## Technical Skills

-David can operate a number of different computer controlled (CNC) fabrication tools to turn 3D models into real-life parts.
-David has experience with the following additive manufacturing technologies:
+Maggie can design from software to hardware components.
+She has made CAD models into 3D printed parts as well as computer programs into electrical components.
+Her prototyping skills are listed below:

+* CAD Design (CSWA Certified)
 * Fused Filament Fabrication (FFF)
-* Stereolithography (SLA)
-* Selective Laser Sintering (SLS)
-* 3D Inkjet Printing
-* Bioplotting
+* Java and C++ Programming
+* Soldering and Electrical Safety

 ## Press